FT-Expat-Journal-1/Back-End/readme.md

 yarn or npm install
 ```

-Then launch the development environment with:
+Then launch the api with:

 ```
 yarn or npm run server